kiwiozy/NCC/docs/Letter/CLEAN_IMPLEMENTATION.md

 - ✅ Base64 letterhead embedded
 - ✅ Using `position: fixed` for letterhead
 - ✅ Using padding for content safe zones (60mm/22mm/18mm/45mm)
-- 🐛 **500 error - Puppeteer needs debugging**
+- ✅ **PDF GENERATION WORKING!**
+  - Fixed: `page.waitForTimeout()` deprecated → use `new Promise(resolve => setTimeout(resolve, 300))`
+  - Fixed: Added proper error handling and logging
+  - Result: PDF opens in new tab with letterhead and content!

-### 🐛 Step 5: Debug PDF generation
+### ✅ Step 5: Test PDF generation
-- **Issue:** API returns 500 error
-- **Likely causes:**
-  - Puppeteer launch failing in dev mode
-  - Module import issue
-  - Chromium not found
-- **Next actions:**
-  - Check server logs for actual error
-  - Test Puppeteer can launch standalone
-  - Consider simpler PDF library for initial testing
+- ✅ Single-page PDF working
+- ✅ Letterhead renders correctly
+- ✅ Content positioned in safe zones
+- ✅ PDF opens in new browser tab
+- ✅ **READY FOR USE!**

 ### ⏸️ Step 6: Multi-page support (later)
 - Manual `.we-page` containers